Backup Data

-Backing up data with the SongBook+ backup feature
+Backing up data with SongBook+ Backup function

 Press the button "...".